augori/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

   from qgis.core import *
   import qgis.utils

-For those which use the console often, it may be useful to set a shortcut for triggering the console (within menu :menuselection:`Settings --> Configure shortcuts...`)
+For frequent console users, it may be useful to set a shortcut for triggering the console (within menu :menuselection:`Settings --> Configure shortcuts...`)